swharden/AbfConvert/README.md

 * **Convert ABF to CSV** for easy analysis in programs like Excel.

-* **Convert to ABF to ATF** for analysis in legacy analysis software (e.g., MiniAnalysis) which does not support the latest ABF file formats.
+* **Convert to ABF to ATF** for analysis in legacy analysis software which does not support the latest ABF file formats.

 * **Batch convert** entire directories of folders by supplying folders (instead of individual ABF files) as input and output parameters.